Starting Loop: Settings

 Why Would My Settings with Loop be Different from My Current Settings?

 Most people move to Loop assuming they can just transfer their settings from their pump or PDM.
+Even if your settings resulted in 100% TIR (time in range) using your prior insulin delivery method, they will most likely need to be adjusted to work with the Loop algorithm.

 This page goes over the three pillars: Basal, Insulin Sensitivity Factor (ISF), and Carb Ratio (CR).